adaptingadapting/Holberton-SpeedrunAllChecksPercent/7hello_world/README.md

 task 2 is just copy paste with another flag, im gonna use this flag later to learn assembler tho, nice to know

 task 3 now only the -o flag is needed, a downgrade in difficulty from the first excersice

+task 4 is rather simple i have to say, but i cant see how it was necessary when we were just starting